Coronavirus (COVID-19): use of face coverings in social care settings including adult care homes

 - all social care staff (both those in direct and non-direct care roles)

 - supported individuals

 - visiting professionals including contractors to social care settings

 There is separate guidance for healthcare professionals.
 However when visiting a social care setting, healthcare professionals should follow the advice for social care staff.

 The reference to ‘face masks’ or ‘masks’ are for Type IIR fluid resistant surgical masks (‘FRSMs’) or transparent face masks, which may be worn to support lip reading where appropriate, and differ to face coverings.

 COVID sense guidance for the general public still applies.
 Amongst other recommendations, this recommends that people continue to wear a face covering in indoor public places and on public transport.
 This is particularly important in crowded, poorly ventilated spaces and where it is not possible to maintain a safe distance from other people you would not normally meet.

 All staff within the health and care settings should continue to apply Standard Infection Control Precautions (SICPs) at all times for all supported individuals.
 Additionally, transmission-based precautions (TBPs) (i.e. enhanced precautions) should continue to be applied when caring for individuals who have suspected or known infection or colonisation.
 The NIPCM and the CH IPCM provide more details on TBPs to be applied depending on the route of infection.
-Additionally, it is important that the respiratory symptom assessment questions in National Infection Prevention and Control Manual: Appendix 22 - Community IPC COVID-19 Pandemic (scot.nhs.uk) are followed.
+Additionally, it is important that the respiratory symptom assessment questions in National Infection Prevention and Control Manual: Appendix 21: COVID-19 Pandemic IPC Controls for Health and Social Care Settings (scot.nhs.uk) are followed.